 Masco Corporation (“Masco” or “we”), a Delaware corporation, is a global leader in the design, manufacture and distribution of branded home improvement and building products.
 We are the parent company of certain UK companies, including the UK company identified above, and together with that UK company, we regard the publication of this Tax Strategy Statement as complying with our duty under paragraph 19 (2) of Schedule 19 of the Finance Act 2016 (the “Schedule”) to publish our group tax strategy in the current financial year.

 Taking each of the requirements of the Schedule in turn:

 We are committed to complying with all laws applicable to our business.
 Our Legal and Ethical Compliance Program (“Compliance Program”) consists of a number of elements designed to help employees understand, implement and consistently reinforce our commitment to ethical business practices.
-Our Compliance Program applies to everyone in our organization and includes the following:
+Our Compliance Program applies to everyone in our organisation and includes the following:

 Our Chief Financial Officer maintains oversight and responsibility for our global tax strategy, supporting governance framework and related tax risks.
 Our Vice President of Tax reports to our Chief Financial Officer and is responsible for implementing Masco’s tax strategy.

 Our tax administration and planning as it relates to the UK is aligned with the risk and control structures for our UK companies and is incorporated with our overall corporate governance framework to assure consistency and accountability of our UK companies’ tax strategies.
 Masco’s tax strategy is periodically discussed with our Board of Directors.

 Our organisation has employees in over 30 countries, and we are exposed to a variety of tax risks as follows:

 To help manage the tax risks as well as other operational risks of our UK companies, our organisation includes oversight functions that monitor and support our business units.
 These functions include tax, group controllers and internal audit.